PontiacGTX/TestProjectAirline/readme.txt

 Update-Database

-on the route add /swagger/index.html then on the GetFlights API End point add a value in the payload between 0 and 2 and the route you want to check
+on the route add /swagger/index.html then on the GetFlights API End point add a value in the payload between 0, 1 and 2 and the route you wish to check

 on unit test the uri should be set to the url of the project